Anxiety therapy

 You’ll always know the cost up front.
 Under federal law (the No Surprises Act), you’re entitled to a Good Faith Estimate of the expected cost of services.
 If you ever receive a bill $400 or more above that estimate, you can dispute it.

-Anxiety Therapy FAQs
+Anxiety therapy FAQs

 Sitting quietly in sunlight – building capacity for calm and clarity